 The vast majority of accounts also made themselves very difficult to track down, with no mention of where they are based or incorporated.
 When pressed for answers, 83% of customer support emails went entirely unanswered.

-These apps have been downloaded the world over, and no one is safe regardless of their real physical location.
+These apps have been downloaded globally, and no one is safe regardless of their real physical location.
 The information collected, stored, and often shared by these VPNs can contain users’ real IP address, browser logs, device ID, and more.

 Links to China should be a gigantic red flag to anyone looking to use a VPN.
 With a rating of 88 out of 100 in the 2018 Freedom on the Net report, China is the least free country in the world for its netizens.
 Its government censors the web heavily, actively clamps down on VPN proliferation, and has a stranglehold over user data.
 Using a VPN connected to China means that your personal data could potentially be seized at any time.

 We’ve fully reviewed over a hundred free VPN apps and, at this point, there isn’t any one in particular that offers the ‘complete package’.
-That said, there are a handful of free VPNs that respect your privacy, albeit with some usage limitations.
+That said, there are a handful of top free VPNs, albeit with some usage limitations.